 It is important to choose a model that will give you good fuel efficiency, especially with new government regulations impacting costs on new vehicles.

 As we've discussed before, the higher the demand, the higher the price the vehicle will achieve.

-The more money you save at the outset, the less you stand to lose when it comes to selling the vehicle on.
+If buying your car, the more money you save at the outset, the less you stand to lose when selling the vehicle.